 After 127 years, the idea to erect a statue of Col. Albert Pawling is finally realized.

 A letter from Troy Mayor, Lou Rosamilia, approving the project.

-Note: the statue was originally planned to be located on the traffic island, but due to complications with pipings underneath, it was decided that the green space next to the island would a more suitable location for the statue.
+Note: the statue was originally planned to be located on the traffic island but, due to complications with pipings underneath, it was decided that the green space next to the island would be a more suitable location for the future monument.